AdobeDocs/commerce-learn.en/help/cloud/configuration-and-debugging.md

 kt: 15019
 ---

-# Adobe Commerce Cloud technical onboarding and hardware handoff - configuration and debugging
+# Technical onboarding - Configuration and debugging

 Learn how to configure and debug the Adobe Commerce Cloud.